The mom-rage is real (and it’s not just the moms)

 Find a physical release – we store a lot of tension from stress anger in our bodies and it needs an ‘out’.
 This can be different things for different people.
 Exercise, dancing, shaking it off, find what works for you.

 Find things to tend to your selfcare and mood in general- the longer-term stuff- go easy on yourself at that time of your monthly cycle.
 Eat well.
 Exercise.
 Spend less time on social media and more time doing things that nourish you.

 You are allowed to feel anger.
 But you are an adult and you have the power to choose how you respond to it.
 The key is finding that space between your action and your reaction.
 The sweet spot.

-My course 'Calm in the Chaos' starts Feb 13th and includes mindfulness, yoga, and journaling tools designed to reduce stress and give you more ways to handle what life throws at you.
-Find out more here
+The next 'Calm in the Chaos' course starts October 9th and includes mindfulness, yoga, and journaling tools designed to reduce stress and give you more ways to handle what life throws at you.
+Get more info and sign up for the early bird registration here